How to Make a Homeschool Schedule

 Tips for Homeschool Scheduling

-Customizing the learning environment can be a great way to promote focus and increase productivity.
+Customizing the learning environment can promote focus and increase productivity.
 When your child designs their own learning space, it can feel more personalized and motivating, as well as promote structure and routine in your home classroom.

 One of the great benefits of homeschooling is the flexibility to respond to any changes in priorities or your child’s daily needs.
-Being flexible also allows for variety, and can make the homeschooling environment feel more relaxed and low-pressure.
+Being flexible also allows for variety and can make the homeschooling environment feel more relaxed and low-pressure.

 • Your daily schedule